exonum/exonum-python-client/docs/index.rst

 Compiling Proto Files
 ---------------------

-To compile proto files into the Python analogues we need a protobuf loader.
+To compile proto files into the Python analogues we need a Protobuf loader:

 >>> with client.protobuf_loader() as loader:
 >>>     #  Your code goes here.

-Since loader acquires resources on initialization, creating via context manager is recommended.
+Since loader acquires resources on initialization, it is recommended that you create the loader via the context manager.
-Otherwise you should initialize and deinitialize client manually:
+Otherwise you should initialize and deinitialize the client manually:

 >>> loader = client.protobuf_loader()
 >>> loader.initialize()